sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-15-Benefits-of-Polymorphism.md

 ---
-Title: Class Hierarchies
+Title: Benefits of Polymorphism
 ---

+# Benefits of Polymorphism
+{: .no_toc }

+There are a number of design benefits we can get by leveraging polymorphism.
+We will explore those benefits in this module.

+---

+## Contents
+{: .no_toc }

 * TOC
 {:toc}

-# Benefits of Polymorphism

-There are a number of design benefits to Polymorphism.
+---

 ## Separate Interface and Implementation